 Equipment and Materials for Window Cleaning

-A large bucket filled with cleaning products Brush with a softer bristle.
+A large bucket filled with cleaning products Brushes with a softer bristle.

 Hold the brush in your hand as you would while cleaning windows before selecting it.
 Is it easy to get on and off?
 Particularly if your house has a large number of windows, this should be a priority for you.